Pierre Martin de La Martinière: Early life

 La Martinière was born in Rouen.
 He was left fatherless at the age of nine.
 Not being on good terms with his mother, he left Lyon where he was residing at the time, then the Savoy and Geneva in order to find his maternal grandmother.

 At the age of ten, he met Henri De Harcourt, an old friend of his father, who was commander of a regiment.
-The Count took pity on him (as he was an orphan) and so hired him as surgeon assistant in the battlefields.
+The Count took pity on him (as he was an orphan) and so hired him as a surgeon's assistant in the battlefields.
 La Martinière thus participated in various campaigns of the Thirty Years' War.
 During that time he received both theoretical and practical medical instruction from his master.

 Captivity and further studies

 Orphanhood was not the only vicissitude that visited La Martinière's childhood.
-At the age of twelve, he was taken captive by the Barbary corsairs.
+At the age of twelve, he was taken captive by Barbary corsairs.
 He was eventually liberated by the Knights of Malta at the age of sixteen.
-Of the particulars of this experience he made a book which he published in 1674 under the title of "L'Heureux esclave, ou Relation des aventures du sieur de La Martinière".
+Of the particulars of this experience he wrote a book which he published in 1674 under the title of L'Heureux esclave, ou Relation des aventures du sieur de La Martinière.
+Unlike his other travelogues, this book contains a number of elements of fantasy, in particular his reported encounter with a huge snake which he claims could have eaten a donkey and two lions, as well as a dubious description of African snakes, which among other monstrosities includes a three-headed snake.

 La Martinière subsequently continued and perfected his medical education in Italy by working in the Ospedale degli Incurabili (Hospital for the Incurables) in Naples and the Hospital of St James for the Incurable in Rome.